Welcome to the Muslim Traveler’s Guide to the World!

 “Your God is one and your ancestor (Adam) is one.
 An Arab is not better than a non-Arab and a non-Arab is not better than an Arab.
 And a red (white tinged with red) person is not superior to black and black is not better than red, except in piety“.
 Musnad Ahmad.

-Our goal is to spread this message by practicing it ourselves first and then sharing it with the world to make this world a better place for living.
+Our goal is to spread this message by practicing it ourselves first and then sharing it with the world to make this world a better place to live.
 And together we can make an impact Inshallah!

 Bringing The Real Definition of Halal Travel